davidegat/AIRCBot/README.md

 6. **News Integration:**
    - The bot fetches the latest 3 news headlines and includes them in responses when/if relevant or if asked to.
-   - You can customize the RSS feed by changing the variable on top of the code (see code comments).
+   - You can customize the RSS feed in `config.json`.

 7. **AI-Assisted Summaries:**
    - If logging is enabled, the bot will summarize user interactions every three messages.